-Some caveats and issues should be mentioned regarding our analysis: \begin{itemize}[label=$\bullet$] \item in the (super-) Eddington phase of the BH evolution, we assumed constant parameters ($\lambda$, $\eta$, $\dot{m}$).
-This is clearly an oversimplified approach due to our ignorance of the evolution of the parameters regulating the growth history.
-The presented growth tracks have to be considered only as an indicator of the parameter space involved in order to explain the measured mass.
-Note that, by definition, the assumption $\dot{m} \sim constant$ means that the accretion rate increases with the BH mass; \item we did not account for any kind of transitions between the (super-) Eddington phase and the observed sub-Eddington one.
-This can be solved if the parameters are not constant during the evolution: in this case, the problem is how to describe the parameters correctly through a time-dependent function; \item in the evolutionary picture considered, we did not explicitly prefer one scenario for the BH growth (i.e. mergings, accretion disk,...).
-Also, the evolution of the BH spin has been neglected as this cannot be simply predicted and it would depend on the accretion rate and modality.
-One reasonable solution for the evolution is given by a two phases scenario: \begin{itemize} \item chaotic growth of the BH: this could happen via BH-BH mergings or merging between a \textit{seed} BH and blobs of matter/gas falling onto it from different direction or both.
-In this process, the BH spin is continuously modified in amplitude and orientation and it is expected to be $a \sim 0$ or low.
-The low efficiency $\eta \lsim 0.1$ could have provided a rapid growth of the BH even without violating the Eddington limit; \item stable phase in which the accretion occurs through a disk-like structure (i.e. the phase we observe) producing the Optical-UV bump: this kind of accretion could spin the BH up to its maximum rotation. \end{itemize}
+Some caveats and issues should be mentioned regarding our analysis: \begin{itemize}[label=$\bullet$] \item We checked the robustness of our results, that is, the physical parameters derived from the model fits against emission and absorption affecting the observed spectra.
+Even for the most significant effect which can be due to (low level) dust absorption, our results (disk luminosity, BH mass, Eddington ratio) differ at most by a factor of $\lsim 2$.
+In the absence of dust absorption the main uncertainties on $L^{\rm obs}_{\rm d}$, $M$ and $\lambda_{\rm Edd}$ are limited by the confidence interval of the spectral modeling (`visually' represented by the red curves in Fig. \ref{SED}); \item In the (super-) Eddington phase of the assumed BH evolution, we considered constant parameters ($\lambda$, $\eta$, $\dot{m}$).
+This is clearly an oversimplified approach due to our ignorance of the temporal and physical evolution of the parameters regulating the growth history.
+The presented growth tracks have to be considered only as an indicator of the parameter space involved in order to account the measured mass.
+We note that, by definition, the assumption $\dot{m} \sim constant$ means that the accretion rate increases with the BH mass; \item On the same line, we did not account for any kind of transitions between the (super-) Eddington phase and the observed sub-Eddington one; \item Similarly, evolution of the BH spin has been neglected as this cannot be simply predicted and it would depend on the accretion rate and modality.
+One possible solution for the evolution is given by a two-phase scenario: \begin{itemize} \item chaotic growth of the BH via BH-BH mergings and/or accretion of matter and gas falling onto a seed BH with no/small net angular momentum ($a \sim 0$ or low would be expected).
+The low efficiency $\eta \lsim 0.1$ could have provided a rapid growth of the BH even without violating the Eddington limit; \item stable phase in which the accretion occurs through a disk-like structure (i.e. the phase we observe) producing the optical-UV bump: this kind of accretion could spin the BH up to its maximum rotation. \end{itemize} \end{itemize}